xero/open_qoob/README.md

 -------------------
 the qoob is a semi-RESTful php api framework designed to simplify and expedite the process of creating dynamic web applications.

-### THE QOOB IS CURRENTLY UNDER ACTIVE DEVELOPMENT AND IS BETA!

 ```text
                            MM.
                            MNNNN.